blocknetdx/dockerimages/sys/README.md

-Official Blocknet Syscoin3 Images
+Official Blocknet Syscoin4 Images
 =================================

-These Syscoin docker images can be found on the docker hub: https://hub.docker.com/r/blocknetdx/syscoin3/
+These Syscoin docker images can be found on the docker hub: https://hub.docker.com/r/blocknetdx/syscoin4/

 Syscoin
 ========

-These Syscoin images are optimized for use with the Blocknet DX.
+These Syscoin images are optimized for use with Block DX (https://blocknet.co/block-dx/).

 **Note**